osquery/foundation/docs/office-hours/20191015_meeting_notes.md

 * We need to help newer contributors and might have to walk them through code-reviews and give them time to act before labeling PRs as `invalid`
 * Perhaps have a "how to contribute to osquery" guide with expectations.

+Note that the `#hacktoberfest` label is not needed for hacktoberfest to count the contribution.
+Contributors likely appreciate it, but hacktoberfest will recognize everything that isn't tagged `invalid`
 ## Misc

 * C++17 support would be nice, especially interested in `string_view`.
 This seems to be doable on Windows and macOS.